Switching on to modern learning

-"It is an interesting time in education because the whole idea of knowledge and access to information has changed," says Holmes, a Senior Lecturer in the School of Education and a researcher aligned with the Educational Research Institute Newcastle (ERIN).
+"It is an interesting time in education because the whole idea of knowledge and access to information has changed," says Holmes, a Senior Lecturer and researcher in the School of Education.

 "Technology changes the nature of teaching from straight delivery to more of a problem-solving approach.
 So it is not just the use of technology that teachers have to get on board with but how they structure their lessons in this new environment.

 "What we as teacher educators need to do is gear up our student teachers to more effectively use technology in the classroom and improve the capacity of our lecturers to teach with these resources."